vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 Controls `@vuepress/plugin-markdown-math` which provides math support in markdown.
 You can manually set a boolean to control the plugin state, or provide plugin options.

-You can set `true` to enable it, or provide plugin options.
+Setting `true` means using katex with defaults.

 Check [markdown-math plugin docs][markdown-math-config] for available plugin options.

+## markdownTab

+Controls `@vuepress/plugin-markdown-tab` which provides code tabs and tabs in markdown.
+You can manually set a boolean to control the plugin state, or provide plugin options.

+Setting to `true` means enabling both features.

+Check [markdown-tab plugin docs][markdown-tab-config] for available plugin options.

 ## nprogress <Badge text="enabled by default" />